-Please note that the School Newsletter is published each Friday on our website and Facebook page, and is also emailed to parents.
+Please note that the School Newsletter is published fortnightly on our website and Facebook page, and is also emailed to parents.

-The Newsletter is an important means of communication between the school and home, so we ask that you ensure you receive a copy of the Newsletter each week, or view it online, and carefully read it.
+The Newsletter is an important means of communication between the school and home, so we ask that you ensure you receive a copy of the Newsletter each week, or view it online.
 This will ensure that you are kept up to date with school policies, procedures and activities, as well as having the enjoyment of reading about the wonderful efforts and achievements of our students, staff and parents.